choishingwan/PRSice/docs/index.md

 You can find a more detailed document explaining the input and output of PRSice in [this page](step_by_step.md)

 # Full command line options
-You can find all command line options of PRSice in [[this page | Command line options of PRSice]]
+You can find all command line options of PRSice under the section *Details of PRSice/PRSet*

 ## Citation
 If you use PRSice, then please cite: